-‘RHOA’ Star Eva Marcille Cries During The Reunion While Speaking About Her Ex Kevin McCall In New Teaser
+‘RHOA’ Star Eva Marcille Cries During The Reunion While Speaking About Her Ex, Kevin McCall, In New Teaser

 After a few encouraging words from Moore, Marcille began to get even more upset.
 She took off her Airpods and said she needed to take a short break from filming.
 As she started to walk off, she admitted it’s still difficult to discuss her ex.

 “I need a second,” she said while fighting back her tears.
-“F–king hate talking about him.
-He’s such an a-hole.
+“F*cking hate talking about him.
+He’s such an a**hole.
 I will fight with any of these women.
 I hate talking about him.”

 McCall and Marcille dated for several years before she gave birth to Marley in 2014.
-On Season 11 of RHOA, Marcille said she’s still cautious about her family’s safety even though she hasn’t spoken to McCall in years.
+On Season 11 of RHOA, Marcille said she’s still cautious about her family’s safety, even though she hasn’t spoken to McCall in years.

 In an episode of the Bravo series, Marcille revealed that her family frequently has to move into different houses.
 She said McCall has stalked her in the past and recalled a time when he was outside of her balcony without her knowledge.

 While she may be over talking about their situation, McCall often shares details about their dynamic on social media.
 According to People, he said he hopes they can attend therapy with their daughter to develop a co-parenting relationship.